hermescenter/dontspy.eu/site/content/en/about/index.md

 **Hermes Center for Transparency and Digital Human Rights**, along with fellow nonprofits **The Good Lobby Italy** and info.nodes (_we_), first launched a campaign called _Don’t Spy On Us EU_ in March 2023.

-The campaign’s early phase was about encouraging the general public to challenge European Parliamentarians who were involved in the EU **Artificial Intelligence Act** negotiations and supported biometric surveillance.
-On the [old version](//dontspyonus.eu/) of our website, users could scan politicians’ faces with a **facial recognition algorithm**.
+The campaign’s early phase was about encouraging the general public to challenge the Members of European Parliament who were involved in the EU **Artificial Intelligence Act** negotiations and supported biometric surveillance.
+On the [old version](//dontspyonus.eu/) of our website, users could scan politicians’ faces with a **face recognition algorithm**.

 Now we are proud to announce the launch of **Don't Spy EU**, our new campaign, on a brand new website.
 The goal remains the same, that is, to show how, by using publicly-available technology, governments and private companies could potentially access sensitive information about citizens (age, gender, even emotional state) and use it as they please – should Remote Biometric Identification (RBI) ever become legal in the EU.